 Financing Your Degree

-The Sanford School has a multitude of fellowship opportunities.
-All students are automatically considered for these awards upon application to Sanford, except for the Ladd Fellowship which requires a separate application.
+All students are automatically considered for fellowship awards upon application to Sanford, except for the Ladd Fellowship which requires a separate application.
 There are also many third-party fellowships available from our partners.

 Explore our fellowship page for a list of all Sanford -related fellowships and to read the stories from many of our recent fellowship recipients.

-Under agreements with AmeriCorps, City Year, Peace Corps, Teach for America, and Yellow Ribbon programs, students who are accepted into the Duke MPP Program are guaranteed a tuition fellowship:
+Under agreements with AmeriCorps, City Year, Peace Corps, Teach for America students who are accepted into the Duke MPP Program are guaranteed a tuition fellowship:

 • For two-year MPP students, the fellowship is a minimum of $14,000 per year, through a combination of a tuition fellowship and payment for community service, teaching, research, or graduate assistantship.